glider4/computepac/README.md

 Note that the bisection method presented here cannot calculate a root  of 0.
 It specifically looks for back-to-back iterations that result in < 0 and then > 0 or vice-versa.
-So a function like `x**2` cannot be estimated because it does not pass over 0 as the function goes from -1 to 1.
+So a function like `x**2` cannot be estimated because it does not pass over the x-axis as the function goes from -1 to 1.

 The Newton-Raphson method, however, can do this (see below).